kubernetes/kompose/docs/user-guide.md

 INFO OpenShift file "result-imagestream.yaml" created
 ```

 It also supports creating buildconfig for build directive in a service.
-By default, it uses the remote repo for the current git branch as the source repo, and the current branch as the source branch for the build.
-You can specify a different source repo and branch using `--build-repo` and `--build-branch` options respectively.
+By default, it uses the remote repository for the current git branch as the source repository, and the current branch as the source branch for the build.
+You can specify a different source repository and branch using `--build-repo` and `--build-branch` options respectively.

 ```sh
 $ kompose --provider openshift --file buildconfig/docker-compose.yml convert